augustusschwab/Tech-Quiz-Test-Suite/README.md

 # Tech Quiz Test Suite

 ## Description
 This is a Cypress testing suite on a test quiz web application.
-The application randomly presents a series of multiple choice web development questions to the user, the score is then presented once the use is complete.
+The application randomly presents a series of multiple choice web development questions to the user; the score is then presented once the use is complete.
 The functionality of the application is both component tested and E2E tested using the Cypress testing.

 ## Table of Contents
   - [Installation](#installation)